InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/travis.rst

 2. The developer creates a *branch* and clones it, e.g. ``1-fix``, in order to make changes (**B**)
 3. The developer *clones* ``xchem/fragslysis-stack`` (**C**)
-4. When a stack image is to be deployed the developer needs to build their own b/e image (**D**) (which they can optionally push to Docker hub) and then build the stack (locally), providing suitable *build-args*, as shown (**E**).
+4. When a stack image is to be tested the developer needs to build their own b/e image (**D**) (which they can optionally push to Docker hub) and then build the stack (locally), providing suitable *build-args*, as shown (**E**).
-5. Upon conclusion a *pull-request* on the b/e repository propagates the changes back to the XChem repo.
+5. Upon conclusion of development a *pull-request* on the b/e repository propagates the changes back to the XChem repo.

+..  _stack-example:

 Developing Stack Code Example
 -----------------------------